Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 • Early in the coronavirus pandemic, he warned that chronic pain conditions would likely increase.
 Studies indicate that 40-50% of the ME/CFS-like subset of long-COVID patients develop widespread pain and all of them experience the rest of the nociplastic syndrome (fatigue, sleep, cognitive and mood issues).
 ME/CFS got tagged early in long COVID because of the post-infectious element and because long COVID looks so much like it, but about half of the people with long COVID also fit the pain-added FM-like phenotype; i.e. they have nociplastic pain.

 • Clauw thinks the emphasis on fatigue – which he called one of the most difficult symptoms of all to assess – and the sidelining of fibromyalgia and chronic pain in long COVID has been unfortunate.
 Pain is so much easier to study.
 You produce a stimulus, remove it, and see what happens.
-With the recent adoption of nociplastic pain, three separate validated models of pain exist.
+With the recent adoption of nociplastic pain, three separate validated mechanisms of pain exist.
 None exist for fatigue.

 • Given the 200 other conditions that small fiber neuropathy is found in, he doesn’t believe it tells us anything significant about fibromyalgia.
 Citing his experience with fibromyalgia patients with autoimmune diseases, he doesn’t believe these diseases are autoimmune either.
 He noted we’re not seeing that kind of tissue destruction or the high levels of systemic inflammation found in diseases like FM or ME/CFS, and autoimmune drugs have not been helpful.
 He believes sex hormones. on the other hand, may play a significant role in FM and supports a testosterone supplementation study in fibromyalgia.